 “We are comfortable that there is a global demand for the increased plantings and are happy to see continued investment in avocados,” she said.

 Around the world, demand is rising for avocados.
 The tasty fruit is high in nutrients, with numerous reported health benefits.

-Mexico is currently the top producer of avocados in the world, however, more countries are stepping up to produce the fruit.
-New Zealand currently only counts for one percent of global production, but with more farmers selling their land to grow the crop, this could be set to increase.
+Mexico is currently the world’s top producer of avocados.
+But more countries are stepping up to produce the fruit.
+New Zealand accounts for just one percent of the world’s avocado production.

 Dairy Farming in New Zealand

 New Zealand is known for its dairy farms, with more than 4.8 million dairy cows present in the country in 2018.
 This is roughly the same number of cows as people.

 The environmental impact of the industry is significant.
 Combined with livestock, dairy production makes up 50 percent of New Zealand’s greenhouse gas emissions.
 In October, international environmental organization Greenpeace urged New Zealand’s government to ban new dairy farms.

 “There are already too many cows for our waterways to cope with,” said Greenpeace freshwater campaigner Gen Troop.
 Still, new dairy farms are popping up, “and existing farms are still adding more cows.”

 Greenpeace’s petition to ban new dairy farms had nearly 50,000 signatures toward the end of last year.

 As demand for dairy decreases in New Zealand, demand for dairy-free options increase.
 Leading supermarket chain Countdown recently reported that vegan cheese sales in the island nation increased by more than 300 percent.